 Findings of the current survey on beaked whales in the South China Sea

-The medium-sized sickle-shaped dorsal fin is located at about two-thirds of the body length (see Figure 1).
+The medium-sized sickle-shaped dorsal fin is located at about two-thirds of the body length.
 The body surface has a similar body color pattern, and the back is gray-brown.
 The upper jaw is brown without white edges.
-The lower jaw and cheeks are pale; yes slight dark eyespots; small dents behind the arched upper lip; ind#2 has protruding teeth (see Figure 2).
+The lower jaw and cheeks are pale; yes slight dark eyespots; small dents behind the arched upper lip.

-Both animals have cookie-cutter shark bites marks on their bodies, and the shark bite marks appeared as white healing scars on its body, and most of the healing scars are the same color as the surrounding skin (see Figure 2).
+Both animals have cookie-cutter shark bites marks on their bodies, and the shark bite marks appear as white healing scars on its body, and most of the healing scars are the same color as the surrounding skin.

 Photo comparison of Ginkgo-toothed beaked whale and Deraniyagala’s beaked whale